2018ik/2018ik.github.io/_wiki/quotes.markdown

 >If we truly see our position in the Body, it will be as though we were saved a second time.

 >What I do not know, another member of the Body will know; what I cannot see, another member of the Body will see; what I cannot do, another member of the Body will do.

+# Conduct

+>Sometimes brothers are like locusts [in the home meetings], you hear buzzing and then all the food disappears.

+>Don't correct, don't impose, don't suggest, just live Christ!